sezen96/OnlineDataCollection/README.md

 2.2

 Cryptocurrencies: The dataset currently consists of 7114 different cryptocurrencies.
-However, this number is grow-ing every day.
+However, this number is growing every day.
 Categories: there are 124 categories available.

 2.3